-The Agreement to Abduct From Custody crime in the state of Texas gives police the right to arrest you if they believe you agreed to forcibly abduct a child who is being cared for under the terms of a court order in exchange for some kind of compensation.
-Learn more detailed information about the Agreement to Abduct From Custody offense below.
+The Texas Agreement to Abduct from Custody law gives police the right to arrest you if they believe you agreed to forcibly abduct a child who is being cared for under the terms of a court order in exchange for some kind of compensation.

 Have you been charged with Agreement to Abduct from Custody?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.

 The current Texas law defines the offense of Agreement to Abduct from Custody in Penal Code Section §25.031 as follows: